On July 20, 2023, the Photographic Society of Chattanooga was treated to an enlightening presentation by horse photographer, Betsy Bird.

 Armed with these culling strategies, non-equine photographers gained the tools to refine their collections and showcase their most exceptional equine captures.

-If you’re itching to dive deeper into the art of horse photography or if you’d like to have Betsy Bird speak to your organization or teach a class, reach out and send us a message.
-Don’t miss the opportunity to learn from a true master in the field!
+Ready to dive deeper into the art of horse photography or if you’d like to have Betsy Bird speak or teach a class, reach out today.